CDEIUK/bias-mitigation/README.md

 ## Development

 All source code is contained in `src/`.
-See the README in `src/` for more details.
+See the README in `src/` for more details

 [site]: https://cdeiuk.github.io/pets/